joey711/shiny-phyloseq/README.md

 ## Launching Shiny-phyloseq Local Session

-You've been added.
-In the end, we will host the server "backend" somewhere so that users only need to point their web browser to a link.
-We will also release the source code, in case you want or need to run it locally.
-This latter option is what you'll be testing.
-The server backend will be an R session on your own machine.
+While it is possible to host the server "back end" somewhere so that users only need to point their web browser to a link, the following instructions apply to running both the back and front "ends" on your local machine.
+The server back end will be an R session on your own machine, while the front end is your web browser, pointed to the appropriate local URL.

 See the "[Running an App](http://shiny.rstudio.com/tutorial/lesson1/)" section of [the Shiny Tutorials](http://shiny.rstudio.com/tutorial).